 - Measurement of maternal serum free β-hCG and PAPP-A by laboratories that can demonstrate good quality assurance performance.

 - A risk calculation program that uses an algorithm based on scientific evidence.
-The software companies that use this algorithm are Astraia Software GmbH and ViewPoint GE Healthcare.
+The software companies that use this algorithm are Astraia Software GmbH, ViewPoint GE Healthcare and Zeitgeist Health SE.

 - Appropriate counselling of the parents.